 Joanna Chiu is China and Mongolia correspondent for Agence France-Presse (AFP).
-She reports on a wide range of issues including politics, the environment, status of women, legal developments and societal change.
-She provides daily news coverage, exclusive reports and feature stories for one of the world’s top three news agencies.
+She reports on a wide range of issues including politics, civil society, human rights, the environment, the status of women and legal affairs.
+She provides daily news coverage, exclusive scoops and feature stories for one of the world’s top three news agencies.

-Joanna was previously China and Mongolia correspondent for Deutsche Presse-Agentur (dpa), Germany’s leading news agency, and stringer in Hong Kong and Beijing for The Economist (Click through for archives).
+Joanna was previously China and Mongolia correspondent for Deutsche Presse-Agentur (dpa), Germany’s leading news agency, as well as a regular contributor to The Economist on China (Click through for archives).

-In Hong Kong, she also worked as a staff reporter at the South China Morning Post and as a stringer for The Associated Press (Click through for story archives).
+In Hong Kong, she worked as a staff reporter at the South China Morning Post and as a stringer for The Associated Press and The Economist (Click through for archives).
 Her reporting on refugees in Hong Kong won a 2012 Human Rights Press Award.

-Joanna’s work appears in many international publications including The Atlantic, Foreign Policy, Al Jazeera, The Daily Beast, GlobalPost, Mashable, The Nation, IRIN, and The National (Click through for clips).
+Joanna’s work also appeared in many international publications including The Atlantic, Foreign Policy, Al Jazeera, The Daily Beast, GlobalPost, Mashable, The Nation, IRIN, and The National (Click through for clips).

 She additionally provides commentary and reporting for broadcast media including BBC World Service, Al Jazeera, CTV, Australia Broadcasting Corporation, Radio France Internationale and NPR (Click through to listen).